denten-books/plain-text/5-chapter.md

 reading to commence, one would first need to peel away the DOMs and the OSIs---today a task fraught with legal consequence.

+## Living with Complex Systems

+The unix idea of plain idea.

 ## 5.4 Malicious Code Injection

 In presenting canonical models of document structure, it is my hope to convince